phillipgessert/phillipgessert.github.io/pricing.md

 No additional fees will apply for corrections of formatting errors on my part.

-- Rush service: $50 per 80,000 words.[^3]
+- Rush service: $75 per 80,000 words.[^3]
-- Content edits: $1 per individual edit.[^4]
+- Content revisions: First round free, subsequent rounds $35/ea.
-- Images (provided by you): $25 per 10 images.
+- Images (provided by you): $35 per 10 images.
 - Images (created or sourced by me): Contact for quote.
-- Tables and Lists: $25 per 10.
+- Tables and Lists: $35 per 10.

-Prices are current as of 1/24/17 and are subject to change.
+Prices are current as of 1/28/23 and are subject to change.

 [^1]: Additional fees may apply for atypical fiction layouts, such as epistolary works.

 [^2]: Or omnibus, anthology, or multi-book box set.

 [^3]: Rush service availability is based on overall production schedule.

-[^4]: Your first ten edits are free.
-An additional $25 per format, per round of edits applies for edits needed after delivery.
-You will not be charged for corrections to errors I've made.